Generic expansion and Skolemization in NSOP$_1$ theories: The model companion of the empty theory

 \subsection{The theory $T^\emptyset_L$}

 Let $L$ be any language.
 Then the empty $L$-theory has a model completion, which we call $T^\emptyset_L$.
-This fact is a special case of Theorem 5 in~\cite{winkler1975model} (see Fact~\ref{winkler} below), and it was reproven by Je\v{r}\'{a}bek in~\cite{jerabek}.
+As the theory $T^{\emptyset}_{L}$ may be regarded as the generic expansion of the theory of an infinite set in the empty language, this fact is a special case of Theorem 5 in~\cite{winkler1975model} (see Fact~\ref{winkler} below), and it was reproven by Je\v{r}\'{a}bek in~\cite{jerabek}.
 We include a proof, following the idea of \cite{winkler1975model}, for completeness and to fix notation.